OctopusDeploy/blog/blog/2020-01/ultimate-guide-to-rolling-deployments/index.md

 ### Docker rolling application updates

-Docker has become the defaqto container technology to use in the last few years.
+Docker has become the de facto container technology to use in the last few years.
 It will come as no surprise therefore, that it natively supports rolling deployments with its concept of a Docker [service](https://docs.docker.com/engine/swarm/how-swarm-mode-works/services).
 Typically a service is a small piece of a much larger architectural picture and is popular with microservices.

 Service's support a number of different options, including a rolling update policy as well as the ability to rollback.

-#### Docker containerised application
+#### Docker containerized application

 I'm running Docker on an [Ubuntu](https://ubuntu.com/download/server) server and using our pre-built container image.
 There are a couple of ways to install Docker on Ubuntu: